braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/push_notifications/integration.md

 While industry best practice is to make your whole site secure, customers who cannot secure their site domain can work around the requirement by using a secure modal.
 Braze has prepared an [example of this approach][4].

-### Step 1: Configure your Site
+### Step 1: Configure your Site's Service Worker

-- Create a `service-worker.js` file with the content below, and place it in the root directory of your website:
+- If you don't already have a Service Worker, create a new file named ```service-worker.js``` with the content below, and place it in the root directory of your website.

+- Otherwise, if your site already registers a Service Worker, add the content below to the Service Worker file, and ensure that you specify its location using the [```serviceWorkerLocation``` initialization option](https://js.appboycdn.com/web-sdk/latest/doc/module-appboy.html#.initialize) when initializing the Web SDK.

 <script src="https://gist-it.appspot.com/https://github.com/Appboy/appboy-web-sdk/blob/master/sample-build/service-worker.js?footer=minimal"></script>